jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 One problem with the ``write()`` method is that occasionally data looks like a number but you don't want it treated as a number.
-For example, zip codes or ID numbers often start with a leading zero.
+For example, Zip codes or ID numbers or often start with a leading zero.
 If you write this data as a number then the leading zero(s) will be stripped.
 In this case you shouldn't use the ``write()`` method and should use ``write_string()`` instead.